coecms/coecms.github.io/posts/2019-04-02-filter-file-lists-with-sed.md

 author: Aidan Heerdegen
 categories: bash, sed
 ---
+# Filter Lists of Files in bash Using sed

 We had a recent query on the [Slack support channel](https://arccss.slack.com) asking how, when using `bash`, to programatically generate a listing of files